BeccaCaul/Java-Moding/README.md

-Mix of moc=ding as well as some cutom art assets.
+A mix of code and some custom art assets is needed.
-Few item and blockn assets provided by idTech
+Few items and block assets provided by idTech